Hussein-Mourad/final-term3/README.md

 ```

 ### Quit
-This function  allows the user to quit from the program.It first checks if there is any modification is done as it prints a warning message.
-If all modifications are saved before entering the `Quit()` function, then no warning message will be displayed.
-Then the user is asked if he want to quit.
-The function keeps asking the user to enter a valid input.
-It achieves that by reading all the contents of the file into an array of contacts and compares its count to the global one.
-If they aren't the same then the user definitely has unsaved changes if their count is the same then it the two arrays element by element. if it founds a difference then the user modified a contact so it also displays a warning message.
+This function simply allows the user to quit from the program if he/she wants.
+It first displays a warning message if any modification is done on the global array of Contacts and that modification isn’t saved.
+If that modification is saved before entering the Quit() function, then no warning message will be displayed.
+If no modification occurred at all, then again no warning message will be displayed.It achieves that by reading all the contents of the file into an array of contacts and compares its count to the global one.
+If they aren't the same then the user definitely has unsaved changes.
+If their count is the same then it checks the two arrays element by element.
+If it founds a difference then the user modified a contact so it also displays a warning message.
-After that it asks the user if he wants to quit and checks for valid input.
+Then the user is asked “Are you sure you want to quit(y/n)?”.
+The function keeps asking the user to enter a valid input if the input isn’t “y” or “n”.
+If “y”, the program ends.
+If “n”, the program will return to `menu()` function.

 #### Code:
 ```C